"Can you two not at least save it until after breakfast?" Karl Jenkins grumbled from across the dormitory.

 "Yes, Ma'am!" they chorused, and hurried off down the corridor, trying hard to suppress their giggles until they were sure she was out of earshot.

-They spent their laughter in the dark and empty Slytherin common room, before tiptoeing down the corridor to their dormitory, shushing each other along the way.
+They spent their laughter in the dark, empty Slytherin common room, before tiptoeing down the corridor to their dormitory, shushing each other along the way.
 Creeping across the room as quietly as possible, so as not to wake their sleeping roommates, they managed to find their way to their beds without tripping over anything.

 Albus hung his cloak on a hook to dry.
 Somewhat more reluctantly, Scorpius shrugged out of his dressing gown.